vmware-archive/clarity/apps/website/components/tab/README.md

 2. Don’t force users to navigate back and forth to compare data
 3. Avoid cross-linking between tabs
 4. When the content within a view is broad, divide it into subsections
-5. Avoid using tabs in [cards](/components/cards) and [modals](/components/modals)
+5. Avoid using tabs in a [card](/components/card) and [modal](/components/modal)

 ### Presentation

 Tabs appear in a single, non-scrollable row, above their content.
 The width of each tab is dependent on its label.

 When there are seven or fewer tabs, limit the labels to on or two words.
 This ensures that all tabs appear in the container.
-If the application is using Angular and there need to be more than seven tabs look into the overflow input for [ClrTabLink](/components/tabs/api.html#clrtablink).
+If the application is using Angular and there need to be more than seven tabs look into the overflow input for [ClrTabLink](/components/tab/api/#clrtablink).

 ### Labels